 Many wine tasters believe that the diligent use of oak in aging plays a huge role in the wine’s smoky and spicy aromas.
 But this isn’t necessarily true.
 Most Argentinian Malbecs have only about six months of oak aging.
 Malbec will have its classic blackberry smell after only 10-12 months of oak aging.

 However, some Malbec wines are aged longer, around 18-20 months.

 Malbec wines are dry, full-bodied, and manifest rich, dark fruit tastes and notes like red plum and blackberry.
 They are juicy and represent more of a condensed fruit taste (like Zinfandel) than fresh ones.

-These wines taste like a fine jam with notes of vanilla, tobacco, oak, and sometimes dark chocolate.
+Author Note: These wines taste like a fine jam with notes of vanilla, tobacco, oak, and sometimes dark chocolate.
 High-quality Argentinian malbecs efficiently reflect their homeland, with high altitude wine boasting red fruit flavors like cherry and raspberry and more floral notes.

 Malbec doesn’t have a super long finish, and, as a result, Malbec is great with leaner red meats.
 The wine does go very well with funky flavors like blue cheese and rustic flavors like mushrooms and cumin spice.
 Malbec also goes well with chocolate and even brownies.
 This is one of the main differences between Zinfandel vs Malbec.

 If we pick red meats, then beef, lamb, buffalo, and pork shoulder are an excellent combination for Malbec evenings.
 Besides this, anything poultry is excellent, both dark and white meats.
 Duck and chicken are also perfect options.